yaldabaoth444/asphalt_legends_unite_windows_bot/README.md

 :bangbang: This version is out of date, please go to Discrod for the new version

-The bot can temporarily reach the legend with a good garage.

 `Examples of bot driving`
 <a href = "https://youtu.be/JVPV0NSsgwc" target = "_blank">ARASH AF8 Looper Prix Round 1 01:15.63* 1⭐</a> (hybrid drive)
 <a href = "https://youtu.be/wX_DtP7XgOI" target = "_blank">ARASH AF8 Looper Prix Round 2 00:36.345 1⭐</a> <a href = "https://github.com/yaldabaoth444/Asphalt9win/blob/main/Navigations/GP2a.map" target = "_blank" title = 'BCompilerDebug.exe -t Race -r 1 -map "granpri2a"'>nav</a>